 Jacki’s favourite quote is: “Off the beaten track is the real world” Isabella Bird.

-The Recreating the Journeys of the Early Women Explorers Project is now in its fifth year and Jacki is completing the book about it.
+The Recreating the Journeys of the Early Women Explorers Project is now in its tenth year and Jacki is completing the book about it.
 The fusion of amazing, unsung women from history, travel and film making has become a passion for her.
 So far Jacki has recreated the journeys of:

 - Isabella Godin, the first women down the Amazon in 1769.
 This was done by travelling down the River Bobonaza in Ecuador and onto the River Pastaza in Peru in a dugout canoe and investigating the real truth behind her story at each landmark.